blehman/code_samples/tweet_topic_modeling/README.md

-# Topic Modeling of Twitter Data using BERT and LDA
+# Topic Modeling of Twitter Data using LDA and CorEx

 This repository contains code and data for performing topic modeling on some Tweets using Latent Dirichlet Allocation (LDA) and CorEx.
 The goal is to extract meaningful topics from a collection of tweets and visualize them using various techniques.